Barbapapazes/opsi-install/README.md

 Use opsi-setup-detector to create opsiscript and opsi PackageBuilder to build packages.

-- `firefox`, use https://www.mozilla.org/en-US/firefox/enterprise, rename it `firefox_esr.exe` and move it into CLIENT_DATA
+- `firefox`, use https://www.mozilla.org/en-US/firefox/enterprise, rename it `firefox_esr.exe` and move it into `firefox/CLIENT_DATA`
+- `putty`, use https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html (x64), rename it `putty-64bit-0.79-installer` and move it into `putty/CLIENT_DATA/files1`